When I started researching the story of our "Somme Soldier", Raymond Percival, I had one single photo of him in his uniform...

 Fast forward a few weeks...and I'm flicking through multiple photos with three generations of his family.
 It's fair to say, quite a lot has happened since my last blog post!

-After the first piece in our series was broadcast, I had an email from Raymond's great, great niece, Alice.
+After the in our series was broadcast, I had an email from Raymond's great, great niece, Alice.
 Alice is in the middle of the photo above, wearing a white and maroon scarf.
 A member of her family had seen our report and they all wanted to find out more.

 And I was equally surprised when I found out that, after a hundred years, lots of Raymond's family are still living in his home town of Rushden in Northamptonshire and were happy to share some of their photos and memories with us.